studoverse/katerbase/README.md

 `updateOneOrInsert` is extension to [updateOne](#updateone):
 * If a matching document exists, the `update` operation will get applied to that document, see [updateOne](#updateone).
 * If no matching document exists, a new document is inserted.
 The new document has all fields set that are either specified in the `filter` or that are set in the `update` lambda.
 See [MongoDB upsert behavior](https://docs.mongodb.com/manual/reference/method/db.collection.update/#upsert-behavior) for details.
-Note that the inserted document might therefore lack certain fields that would have been added to the document if `insertOne` would have been used.
-This schemaless behavior is native to MongoDB and might confuse you first when coming from a traditional SQL background.
+Note that the inserted document might therefore lack certain fields that would have been added to the document if `insertOne` with an actual Kotlin model object would have been used.
+This schemaless behavior is native to MongoDB and might at first be confusing when coming from a traditional SQL background.
 Katerbase only wraps that MongoDB behavior, please check out the MongoDB documentation for further details on that.
 Section [missing kotlin field](#missing-kotlin-field) explains how Katerbase treats then this "partial" inserted document in subsequent calls.

 If a new document gets created, the `setOnInsert` operator might help.

 Alternatively, use [insertOne with upsert=true](#upsert-on-duplicate-_id) if you have a Kotlin model object and want to overwrite an existing document.

 Example:
 ```kotlin